 Plant and Soil Science provides students with opportunities to participate in a variety of activities which includes laboratory work.
 The following topics are found in this course: Plant taxonomy, components, and their functions; plant growth, reproduction and propagation; photosynthesis and respiration; environmental factors effecting plant growth, management of plant diseases and pests; biotechnology; the basic components and types of soil; calculation of fertilizer application rates and procedures for application; soil tillage and conservation; irrigation and drainage; land measurement, cropping systems, precision agriculture, principles and benefits of global positioning systems; and harvesting.
 Leadership development, supervised agricultural experience and career exploration opportunities in the field of plant and soil science are also included.
 This course will be offered alternate school years.
-(This course will be offered during the 2020-2021 school year.)
+(This course will be offered during the 2022-2023 school year.)

 - Grades 10-12

+- Prerequisite: Principles of Agriculture (beginning with the class of 2025)

 - An Elective Credit or Directed Elective Credit for the General, Core 40, Core 40 with Academic Honors, and Core 40 with Technical Honors diplomas

 - Counts as a Science Course for the Core 40, Core 40 with Academic Honors, and Core 40 with Technical Honors diplomas

 - A Flex Credit course

 - A College and Career Pathway course

 - A two credit course